Professor of Economics

 He is a Fellow of the Econometric Society and a Fellow of the Academy of Social Sciences in Australia.

-His research has been featured in press articles in such outlets as: The New York Times, The Financial Times, the New Republic, and the Daily Kos.
+His research has been featured in press articles in The New York Times, The Financial Times, the New Republic, and the Daily Kos.

-Professor Holden appears regularly as a media commentator and writes for The Australian Financial Review.
+Professor Holden appears regularly as a media commentator, and has published opinion pieces in outlets including The Australian Financial Review, The Australian, The New York Times, Fortune and The New Republic.
 He also writes a weekly column analyzing global economic data called Vital Signs for The Conversation.